Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Methodology

 The CMB temperature and E-mode polarization power spectra were obtained from a modified version of the Boltzmann code CAMB~\cite{LCL,camblink}.
 We approximated the effect of a dark energy component with a time-varying EOS by incorporating the PPF module by Fang, Hu, \& Lewis~(2008)~\cite{Fang} into CosmoMC.
 Given that the small scale CMB measurements of SPT come with much smaller error bars than ACT~\cite{dunkleyact,Keisler:2011aw}, the further inclusion of the ACT dataset would not lead to significant improvements in our constraints, as we explicitly checked.

+All parameters are defined in Table~\ref{table:priors}.
+In our analyses, we always include the ``vanilla" parameters, given by the full set $\left\{{\Omega_{b}h^2, \Omega_{c}h^2, \theta_s, \tau, n_{s}, \ln{(10^{10} A_{s})}}\right\}$.
+Our constraints correspond to the mean of the posterior distribution of cosmological parameters along with the symmetric 68\% confidence interval about the mean.
+We impose uniform priors on the cosmological parameters, and let the prior ranges to be significantly larger than the posterior, such that the parameter estimates are unaffected by the priors.
+When including the sum of neutrino masses and early dark energy density, we report the 95\% upper limit on these parameters.

 When allowing for nonzero neutrino rest mass, we distribute the sum of neutrino masses ($\sumnu = 94~{\rm{eV}}~\Omega_{\nu} h^2$) equally among 3 active neutrinos.
 We treat additional contributions to $\neff$ as massless, such that $\neff = (3 + N_{\rm{ml}})$, where $N_{\rm{ml}}$ denotes the massless degrees of freedom.
+In principle, these additional states could be massive, for example see recent treatments in Refs.~\cite{Hamann:2010bk, Hamann:2011ge,Joudaki:2012uk}.

 Since we impose $1.047<\neff<10$, the number of relativistic species is always positive at early times.
-At late times, our prior on $\neff$ implies that the number of relativistic species can be negative ($-1.953 < N_{\rm{ml}} < 7$).
-However, the total radiation energy density (${\propto 1 + 0.227 N_{\rm{ml}}}$ at late times) is always positive.
-We chose this particular prior on $\neff$ in order for the data itself to rule out a given part of parameter space.
+At late times, our prior on $\neff$ implies that the number of relativistic species can be negative when the three active neutrinos are massive ($-1.953 < N_{\rm{ml}} < 7$).
+However, the total radiation energy density is always positive (at late times ${\propto 1 + 0.227 N_{\rm{ml}}}$ when the three active neutrinos are massive).
+We choose this particular prior on $\neff$ in order for the data itself to rule out a given part of parameter space.
 In Figs~\ref{fig:nuw}-\ref{fig:ede}, we find that the marginalized contours on $\neff$ close before the lower end of our prior, such that the data itself is constraining the radiation content from below.
-For completeness, we also considered several conventional runs with the prior $\neff > 3$, such that $N_{\rm{ml}} > 0$, and we find no qualitative changes in our results.
+For completeness, we also considered several conventional runs with the prior $\neff \geq 3$, such that $N_{\rm{ml}} \geq 0$, and we find no qualitative changes in our results.
 For complete details, see the captions of Tables~\ref{table:wcdm},~\ref{table:wcdmsn},~\ref{table:edecdmsn}.

 As part of our analysis of extended parameter spaces, we consider cases with the primordial fraction of baryonic mass in helium $Y_p$ as an unknown parameter to be determined by the data.
 However, when we do not allow $Y_p$ to vary freely, it is determined in a BBN-consistent manner within CAMB via the PArthENoPE code~\cite{Pisanti:2007hk}, which enforces